The Best Casual Men’s Loafers for 2022

 Feel like splurging on a pair of loafers?
 It’s hard to go wrong with a luxury brand that pioneered the tricky category of driving shoes–shoes you can slip on at a moment’s notice to go for a coastal drive, outfitted with a handy pebbled outsole for added traction.

-No matter how much or how little you drive, though, these shoes are a refined and elegant splurge you can wear with off-white jeans and a navy polo for an eye-catching evening look.
+No matter how much or how little you drive, though, these shoes are a refined and elegant splurge you can wear with jeans and a navy polo for an eye-catching evening look.

 Allen Edmonds Grayson Dress Loafers